dadaismee/vs_blog/src/blog/phd-draft/index.md

 where $\alpha$ is a learning rate and $r_i^t(x)$ is the reward at time $t$ for action $x$ [@skyrms2010].
 Over repeated interactions, these learning dynamics lead to convergence on stable signaling conventions without requiring explicit coordination or rational foresight.

-Transmission of information in signals and emphasis on *informational content* of a signal beget an lively response from philosophers of biology critiquing Skyrms for the lack of causation [@shea2018a; @godfrey-smith2020; @harms2004] which we will survey in Chapter 3.
+Transmission of information in signals and emphasis on *informational content* of a signal ignited a lively response from philosophers of biology critiquing Skyrms for the lack of causation [@shea2018a; @godfrey-smith2020; @harms2004] which we will survey in Chapter 3.

 An interesting part of Skyrms's extension of Lewis signaling game is it's implicit reliance on epistemic language of "observing" states of of the world and "interpreting" signals for "updating beliefs".
 Although Skyrms utterly rejects any Bayesian interpretation of his signaling games [@lacroix2020a], he is sometimes interpreted as a incurring epistemology to his agents, especially when his theory is discussed side-by-side with natural theories of mental content [@millikan1987; @millikan2004; @baraghith2019; @harms2004]: that senders "represent" world states and transmit this public representation to a receiver who then "interprets" it with its own mental states.
 Consider vervet monkeys' alarm calls.
 They can easily be described as involving mental states of "representing" an eagle and sending a certain signal to fellows monkeys who "decode" that public representation and map it onto suitable action.
 While plausible and the case for most natural theories of mental content like @millikan2004, it is not the case for Skyrms.